-My name is Karan and I am a sophomore from Dallas, Texas double majoring in marketing and entrepreneurship with a minor in psychology.
+My name is Karan and I am from Dallas, Texas double majoring in marketing and entrepreneurship with a minor in psychology.
 When I visited IU, I immediately fell in love with the campus.
 Bloomington, to me, is the epitome of College Town, America.
 There is always a friendly face or helping hand, always something to do, and never a dull moment.
 Some of my favorite things to do are below.

 My Best of IU and B-town Links